onyx-and-iris/voicemeeter-api-ruby/README.md

 .\runmany.ps1 5 -t 'banana' -e 'other'
 ```
 Will execute 5 times `Bundle exec rake banana:errors:other`

+Run all tests for all versions with `Bundle exec rake everything`

 Results will be logged to the directory of the Voicemeeter type tested.
 To clean up files after tests run: